makerdao/mips/MIPX/MIPX.md

 MIPX assumes a few things regarding control and ownership of digital assets within MakerDAO.

 **Assumption #1**
-MIPX assumes that some 'owning entity' exists which retains 'owner-control' of DAO owned digital assets.
-'Owner-control' is defined as the power to forcably remove control of a digital asset from the controlling entity and transfer it to a new controlling entity.
+MIPX assumes that some owning entity exists which retains 'owner-control' of DAO owned digital assets.
+'Owner-control' is defined as the power to forcably remove control of a digital asset from a controlling entity and transfer it to a new controlling entity.

 At the time of writing this MIP, the 'owning entity' for many of MakerDAO's digital assets is the DAI Foundation.

 **Assumption #2**
-MIPX assumes that MakerDAO actors usually have positive relationships with one another and are able to come to mutually satisfactory resolutions in almost all cases of control-transfer.
+MIPX assumes that MakerDAO actors usually have positive relationships with one another and are able to come to mutually satisfactory resolutions in almost all cases of modification of control.

 **Assumption #3**
-MIPX assumes that there are sufficient MakerDAO actors to meet the transparency requirements defined in MIPXc2.
+MIPX assumes that there are sufficient MakerDAO actors to meet the transparency requirements defined in MIPXc3.

 ### MIPXc2: Digital Asset List

+MIPXc2 defines a list of the digital assets owned by MakerDAO and should be managed by the MIP Editors.

 #### vote.makerdao.com
 > **Asset Type:** Subdomain
 > **Controller:** DUX Incubating Core Unit
-> **Purpose:** Provide a safe way for Maker Governance to take part in the governance of MakerDAO.
+> **Purpose:** Provide a safe and reliable way for Maker Governance to take part in the op-chain governance of MakerDAO.

 etc...